 What are cemeteries and how can we understand them?

 CRG organises the annual Cemeteries Colloquium, bringing together national and international researchers from all disciplines to share their latest research.
-The next meeting will take place virtually, via Zoom, on the 6th November 2020:
+The next meeting will take place at the University of York on May 19th 2023:

 Death and Culture Network

 The Cemetery Research Group is affiliated with the University of York Death and Culture Network.

 CRG has conducted research for local authorities and informed national debate on cemeteries and their use.

 We offer consultancy and specialist research knowledge undertaking audits and surveys, and we have contributed to the wider socio-cultural discussions on cemeteries and burial.

 Routledge International Focus on Death and Funeral Practices

 'Clear and concise accounts … creating a repository information on funerary practices and the legal, cultural, historical, and religious contexts in which the funeral practices were developed, changed, and maintained over the last century and a half' (Dennis Klass, Omega)

 Emerald Publishing published earlier titles in this series, on England and Wales, the Netherlands, the Czech Republic and Serbia